New Orleans Travel Guide

 If you thought New Orleans was just about the nightlife, consider again.
 This is a place that offers something for everyone, all done with its very own special style and flair.

 Best time to visit New Orleans

-Spring time, which falls between March and May, is a well recommended for paying a visit to The Big Easy.
+Spring time, which falls between March and May, is a great time to pay a visit to The Big Easy.
 Temperatures are moderate, and comfortable enough to walk around in shorts and a t-shirt, and it is also one of the least humid times of year.
-Several festivals also fall over this period, including St. Patrick's Day, The Gay Easter Parade and the French Quarter Festival, making it a fun time to visit.
+Several festivals also fall over this period, including St Patrick's Day, The Gay Easter Parade, and the French Quarter Festival, making it a fun time to visit.
 Get more information on New Orleans' climate and weather.